 Despite LED technology having existed since before the 1960s, it was upgraded in the 1990s to make LED light sources more effective and less expensive to manufacture.

 LEDs are now widespread.
-With an equally wide array of applications.
+With each spectrum offering a wide array of applications.

 LEDs, though not as precise or powerful as lasers, emit a continuous hue of light, making them ideal for light therapy.